PhoenixInteractiveStudios/Obelisk/README.md

 # Obelisk

 Obelisk is the Burrow Studios API.
-This repository servers as a monorepo for all projects that form the backend and any API clients.
+This repository serves as a monorepo for all projects that form the backend and any API clients.

 ### ⚠️ Early development notice ⚠️